Agriculture: Apricot Pest Management Guidelines

 Resistance potential Comments

-azoxystrobin (Abound) QoI2 contact, systemic8 single-site (11) high9
+azoxystrobin (Quadris, Abound discontinued) QoI2 contact, systemic8 single-site (11) high9

-copper10 inorganic contact multi-site (M1) low
+copper10 inorganic contact multi-site (M 01) low

-copper -bordeaux inorganic contact multi-site (M1) low
+copper-Bordeaux inorganic contact multi-site (M 01) low

-dicloran (Botran) aromatic hydrocarbon contact, slightly
+dicloran (Botran**) aromatic hydrocarbon contact, systemic8 single-site (14) medium

-difenoconazole/cyprodinil (Inspire Super) DMI4-triazole/ anilinopyrimidine contact, systemic8 single-site/single-site
+difenoconazole/cyprodinil (Inspire Super) DMI4-triazole/ anilinopyrimidine contact, systemic8 single-site/single-site (3/9) medium

-difenoconazole/azoxystrobin (Quadris Top) DMI4-triazole/QoI2 contact, systemic (local)8 single-site/single-site
+difenoconazole/azoxystrobin (Quadris Top) DMI4-triazole/QoI2 contact, systemic (local)8 single-site/single-site (3/11) medium

 fenbuconazole (Indar) DMI4-triazole systemic (local)8 single-site (3) high